pulumi/docs/README.md

 `make build` will generate the website (published to _site).

+`make serve` will build the website and serve it to http://localhost:4000.

+`make test` runs a broken link checker tool against http://localhost:4000.

 `make generate` will regenerate the TypeScript documentation if needed.
 The generated documentation is placed in the [packages](packages/) folder.
 This is extremely hacky.

    Prerequisites: